AlexVelezLl/GenioPolitecnico/README.md

 ![TheGame](./capturas/Captura5.png)

 ## Behind the Scenes 🔥
 The game make use of a decision tree to model the game, where the nodes are the questions, and the answers indicate de direction to follow in the tree.
-The internal nodes model the questions, and the leafs model the answers.
+The internal nodes model the questions, and the leafs model the animals.

 <div align='center'><img src="./capturas/arbol.png" alt="DecisionTree"/></div>